-Anyone who runs a business knows how important supply chain management is.
+Anyone who runs a business knows the importance of supply chain management.
 Ensuring the smooth flow of the resources you need to keep your business running is crucial, especially in a modern world where buying patterns, changing technology, and global events can affect the price and availability of those resources in unexpected ways.

-In fact, supply chain management is so important that business owners and their employees tend to spend an inordinate amount of time on it.
-This tiresome and time-consuming process is by no means efficient use of your efforts; surely you’d prefer to focus on growing your business rather than preventing disaster.
+Supply chain management is so important that business owners and their employees tend to spend an inordinate amount of time on it.
+This tiresome and time-consuming process is by no means an efficient use of your efforts; surely you’d prefer to focus on growing your business rather than preventing disaster.

 The days when a simple spreadsheet can manage a business’s entire supply chain are long gone.
-Market changes occur much more quickly in the modern era, making it nearly impossible to forecast supply and demand through historic data alone.
-And trying to keep up with the dizzying pace of the market can lead to low-quality batches of products—which can damage a company’s once-sterling reputation.
+Market changes occur much more quickly in the modern era, making it nearly impossible to forecast supply and demand through historical data alone.
+Trying to keep up with the dizzying pace of the market can lead to low-quality batches of products—which can damage a company’s once-sterling reputation.

 How ERP Can Improve Your Supply Chain Management